Peter Felix Richards: Career

-On 29 August 1842, the unequal Treaty of Nanking was signed ending the First Opium War (1839–1842) between the British and Qing Empires, and establishing five treaty ports in China where British merchants could operate.
-In addition to Canton, Amoy, Foochow, and Ningpo, the port of Shanghai was opened officially to foreign trade on 17 November 1843.
+On 29 August 1842, the unequal Treaty of Nanjing was signed ending the First Opium War (1839–1842) between the British and Qing Empires, and establishing five treaty ports in China where British merchants could operate.
+In addition to Canton, Amoy, Fuzhou, and Ningbo, the port of Shanghai was opened officially to foreign trade on 17 November 1843.
 According to Shanghai historian F.L.
 Hawks Pott, "The foreign population of the Settlement gradually increased.
 In 1844 it was 50, in the following year, 90, and after five years it had grown to 175.
 In addition there was a floating population, consisting of the men on shore from the ships in harbour."

 Shanghai (1844-1856)

 Peter Felix Richards, who had been doing business in China from about 1840, was one of the first foreign residents of Shanghai.
 During 1844 Richards established P.F.
 Richards & Co.
-(Shanghai and Fuchowfoo), which operated a general store, ship chandler, and commission agent business, on 4th Avenue (四马路) (now Fuzhou Road; 福州路) about a "block and a half to the west" of Sichuan Road.
+(Shanghai and Fuzhoufu) (i.e., Fuzhou), which operated a general store, ship chandler, and commission agent business, on 4th Avenue (四马路) (now Fuzhou Road; 福州路) about a "block and a half to the west" of Sichuan Road.
 P.F.
 Richards & Co. imported and sold staples of English diets, including "orange marmalade, cheddar and stilton cheese, mustard, oatmeal, cocoa powder, and oil of Bergamot, as well as French olives and Turkish figs", as well as soda water and aerated lemonade.

 According to Pott: "The foreign population was then something over 100, of whom seven were ladies.
 There were 25 mercantile firms engaged in business."
-In 1846, Richards opened one of the first western restaurants in Shanghai and the first western hotel in China, south of the Yangkingpang (Yangjingbang) creek on the river front on The Bund facing the Huangpu River near Jinling Road East, in the Huangpu District of Shanghai, in what became in 1849 the French Concession.
+In 1846, Richards opened one of the first western restaurants in Shanghai and the first western hotel in China, south of Yangjingbang Creek on the river front on The Bund facing the Huangpu River near Jinling Road East, in the Huangpu District of Shanghai, in what became in 1849 the French Concession.
 Named after its founder, Richards' Hotel and Restaurant (礼查饭店; "Licha"; Lee-zo), was "a single and ordinary building", in the Baroque style. that targeted initially the seafaring clientele that made up the bulk of travelers to 19th century Shanghai.
 The very first public meeting of the British settlement was in the newly opened Richards' Hotel on 22 December 1846.
 By May 1851 Richards added an auction service to his business.